How Mitogen Works¶

 Signalling Success¶

-Once the first stage has signalled MITO000\n
+Once the first stage has signalled MITO000\n, the master knows it is ready

 to receive the compressed bootstrap.
 After decompressing and writing the